The Raven: Publication history

 The immediate success of "The Raven" prompted Wiley and Putnam to publish a collection of Poe's prose called Tales in June 1845; it was his first book in five years.
-They also published a collection of his poetry called The Raven and Other Poems on November 19 by Wiley and Putnam which included a dedication to Barrett as "the Noblest of her Sex".
+They also published a collection of his poetry called The Raven and Other Poems on November 19 which included a dedication to Barrett as "the Noblest of her Sex".
 The small volume, his first book of poetry in 14 years, was 100 pages and sold for 31 cents.
-In addition to the title poem, it included "The Valley of Unrest", "Bridal Ballad", "The City in the Sea", "Eulalie", "The Conqueror Worm", "The Haunted Palace" and eleven others.
+In addition to the title poem, it included "The Valley of Unrest", "Bridal Ballad", "The City in the Sea", "Eulalie", "The Conqueror Worm", "The Haunted Palace" and 11 others.
 In the preface, Poe referred to them as "trifles" which had been altered without his permission as they made "the rounds of the press".

 Illustrators

 Later publications of "The Raven" included artwork by well-known illustrators.
 Notably, in 1858 "The Raven" appeared in a British Poe anthology with illustrations by John Tenniel, the Alice in Wonderland illustrator (The Poetical Works of Edgar Allan Poe: With Original Memoir, London: Sampson Low).
 "The Raven" was published independently with lavish woodcuts by Gustave Doré in 1884 (New York: Harper & Brothers).
 Doré died before its publication.
-In 1875, a French edition with English and French text, Le Corbeau, was published with lithographs by Édouard Manet and translation by the Symbolist Stéphane Mallarmé.
+In 1875, a French edition with English and French text, Le Corbeau, was published with lithographs by Édouard Manet and translation by the symbolist poet Stéphane Mallarmé.
 Many 20th-century artists and contemporary illustrators created artworks and illustrations based on "The Raven", including Edmund Dulac, István Orosz, and Ryan Price.